Explore

 AI summary

-Tim & Isabelle Weston transformed a 1990s Merivale house into a modern family oasis, aiming for a luxurious "holiday at home" feel.
-The renovation prioritised creating a sense of comfort and togetherness for their whānau.
+Tim & Isabelle Weston transformed their 1995 Merivale house into a modern family oasis, aiming for a luxurious "holiday at home" feel.
+The renovation prioritised family connection and comfort.

 One of the home's many entertaining spaces.